The Church Pension Group Supports The Episcopal Branch of the Jesus Movement

 Our commitment to environmental stewardship is found throughout CPG.
 Our home office in New York City was renovated using sustainable materials and is LEED Gold-certified (LEED stands for Leadership in Energy and Environmental Design).
 We have implemented environmentally sustainable practices in the daily operations of our office, resulting in less energy use, gas emissions, and waste.
 On the investment front, we have more than $150 million of invested or committed capital in “green” investments that support sustainability.
 In addition, we use our position as a large institutional shareholder to engage companies on environmental issues like use of fossil fuels.
 We look to promote productive dialogue and, if necessary, file shareholder resolutions to encourage these companies to conduct their businesses in a manner that addresses environmental concerns held by CPG and the Episcopal Church.

-For decades we have collaborated with the Committee on Corporate Social Responsibility of the Executive Council of the Episcopal Church and the Domestic and Foreign Missionary Society of the Protestant Episcopal Church, as well as with other faith-based organizations and investors, to discuss our shared concerns and develop strategies for addressing those concerns.
+For decades we have collaborated with the Committee on Corporate Social Responsibility of the Executive Council of the Episcopal Church and The Domestic and Foreign Missionary Society, as well as with other faith-based organizations and investors, to discuss our shared concerns and develop strategies for addressing those concerns.
 We are also members of various investor groups, including the Interfaith Center on Corporate Responsibility and the Ceres Investor Network on Climate Risk and Sustainability and coordinate our shareholder engagement efforts with other investors having similar interests.

 Finally, Church Publishing’s commitment to spreading the word is reflected in its various publications focused on environmental stewardship, such as To Serve and Guard the Earth, by Beth Bojarski.
 This book offers readers a greater understanding of the scriptural accounts of creation and the environmental problems facing us today, and it encourages the reader to make practical applications to change their everyday lives and enhance important environmental values.